armel/ICMultiMeter/README.md

 Format an SD Card as FAT32.

 Copy the `firmware.bin` at the root of the SD Card.
-And take the opportunity to rename it, for example, `IC705SMeter.bin`.
+And take the opportunity to rename it, for example, `ICSMeter.bin`.

 Do the same with the ICMultiMeter application.
 Of course rename it with a different name, for example, `ICMultiMeter.bin`.

-At this point, you should have 2 clearly identified binaries in the root of your SD Card : `IC705SMeter.bin` and `ICMultiMeter.bin`.
+At this point, you should have 2 clearly identified binaries in the root of your SD Card : `ICSMeter.bin` and `ICMultiMeter.bin`.

 ### Step 2.2 - SPI Flash File Storage (more difficult)

-Copy `firmware.bin` in the `data` directory at the root of the IC705SMeter folder.
-And take the opportunity to rename it, for example, `IC705SMeter.bin`.
+Copy `firmware.bin` in the `data` directory at the root of the ICSMeter folder.
+And take the opportunity to rename it, for example, `ICSMeter.bin`.

 > If the `data` folder does not exist, create it.